Michael Heilmann's Automatic Resource Management System Mark 1

 Warning: Using the services of ARMS1 without a handle is undefined behavior.

-The user adds a type to the ARMS1 by invoking Arms_Status Arms_registerType(char const* name, size_t nameLength,
+The user adds a type to the ARMS1 by invoking Arms_Status Arms_addType(const char* name, size_t nameLength,

 .
 The first argument name